 "The greatest asset anyone can have is the ability to tell what is true

 from what is not," I replied.

-surprise.
-He agreed that this is this the most essential ingredient to
+He agreed that this IS the most essential ingredient to

 successful living, and furthermore, it is a quality that much of

 We have difficulty distinguishing between truth and falsehood, because